 There are other places you can go to warm up in Baltimore County:

 Neighbor's home with heat

 Baltimore County has four facilities that provide emergency shelter for people who would otherwise be homeless.
 These shelters are:

-- Eastside Family Shelter (men, women, children) - Rosedale
+- Eastside Family Shelter (families with children) - Rosedale

-- Hannah More Shelter (for women and children) - Reisterstown
+- Hannah More Shelter (women and children) - Reisterstown

-- Night of Peace Overnight Shelter - Woodlawn
+- Night of Peace Overnight Shelter (families with children) - Randallstown